 Now that fall is here, celebrate by going outside to enjoy the weather and by making hot apple cider!
-Here are some ways to celebrate in your homeschool, too, with these easy fall unit study ideas!
+Here are some ways to celebrate in your homeschool, too, with these easy fall unit studies for homeschoolers!

 Easy Fall Unit Studies for Homeschoolers